Lia Williams: Film and television

 In 1993, Williams made her film debut in Michael Winner's Dirty Weekend.
 Winner chose her after seeing her in an Alan Ayckbourn play.
 Subsequent film appearances have included supporting roles in Firelight (1997), Shot Through the Heart (1998), The King Is Alive (2000), Girl from Rio (2001), and The Christmas Miracle of Jonathan Toomey (2007).

-Leading television roles include Seaforth starring Williams and Linus Roache, The Russian Bride opposite Sheila Hancock and Douglas Hodge and the ITV comedy drama series Doc Martin with Martin Clunes.
+Williams played the title role in the miniseries The Russian Bride (2001), for ITV, opposite Sheila Hancock and Douglas Hodge.
+Her performance earned her the 2002 Golden FIPA Award for Best Actress at the Biarritz International Festival of Audiovisual Programming.

-Williams played the lead role in May 33rd for the BBC for which she won a FIPA Award for Best Actress and was nominated for a BAFTA.
+Williams played the lead role in May 33rd (2004) for the BBC, and was nominated for a British Academy Television Award for Best Actress.

+In 2009, Williams had a main role in the fourth series of the ITV comedy drama series Doc Martin with Martin Clunes.

-She played Wallis, Duchess of Windsor in the Netflix series The Crown, Nadia Herz in the second series of The Missing and starred in Kiri, a Channel 4 series, alongside Sarah Lancashire and Steven Mackintosh.
-Most recently she has played Dr Cooper in His Dark Materials and DSU Gemma Garland in the BBC six-part mystery thriller The Capture.
+She played Wallis, Duchess of Windsor in the Netflix series The Crown, Nadia Herz in the second series of The Missing (2016), and starred in Kiri, a Channel 4 series, alongside Sarah Lancashire and Steven Mackintosh.